OlesyaAI/Emotion_Detector/README.md

 from emotional_detection import emotion_detector

 # 5. In the emotion_detection.py file, write the function to run emotion detection using the appropriate Emotion Detection function.
 Name this function emotion_detector.
 Note: Assume that that text to be analyzed is passed to the function as an argument and is stored in the variable text_to_analyze.
 The value being returned must be the text attribute of the response object as received from the Emotion Detection function.

 import requests # Import the requests library to handle the HTTP requests

-# Difine a function named emotion_detector that takes a string input text_to_analyze

-import requests # Import the requests library to handle the HTTP requests